adam-fowler/soto-codegenerator-plugin-test/README.md

-# soto-codegenerator-plugin
+# soto-codegenerator-plugin-test

-A description of this package.
+Example of using Soto CodeGenerator build plugin.